MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-the-service-connection-point.md

  **Each hierarchy supports a single instance of this role:**

-    -   The site system role can only be installed at the top-tier site of your hierarchy, like a central administration site or the stand-alone primary site.
+    -   The site system role can only be installed at the top-tier site of your hierarchy, which is a central administration site or stand-alone primary site.

     -   If you expand a stand-alone primary site to a larger hierarchy, you must uninstall this role from the primary site and can then install it at the central administration site.